I. C. Vissarion: Legacy

-Writing in 1962, critic Valeriu Râpeanu asked of editors that they reconsider their priorities, noting that a "rather meek" Vissarion had been "persistently" republished, whereas more important figures were still waiting for the same treatment.
-By contrast, Arghezi, as his "lifelong friend", spoke on Radio Bucharest to raise awareness about Vissarion's yet-unpublished manuscripts, preserved in Costeștii din Vale.
+Writing in 1962, critic Valeriu Râpeanu asked editors to reconsider their priorities, noting that a "rather meek" Vissarion had been "persistently" republished; in contrast, more important figures were still waiting for the same treatment.
+Arghezi, as his "lifelong friend", spoke on Radio Bucharest to raise awareness about Vissarion's yet-unpublished manuscripts, preserved in Costeștii din Vale.
 Cioculescu described Arghezi's obituary as not doing justice to the recipient: it introduced Vissarion as a "calligrapher" rather than an actual writer, while also mysteriously calling him a "true man of science".
-Moreover, Arghezi used the occasion to discuss peasant myths about the afterlife and ghosts, and mistakenly attributed beliefs found in Argeș County to Vissarion's native Dâmbovița.
-This was in part because Arghezi believed that Vissarion was a native of Costeștii de Argeș.
-The same erroneous claim appears in Pas' recollections.
-Cioculescu also provided notes on his own casual meetings with Vissarion, during a period when both were living in Dâmbovița, but later acknowledged that some of these were samples of false memory.
+Moreover, Arghezi used the occasion to discuss peasant myths about the afterlife and ghosts and mistakenly attributed beliefs found in Argeș County to Vissarion's native Dâmbovița.
+This was partly because Arghezi believed that Vissarion was a native of Costeștii de Argeș (the same erroneous claim appears in Pas' recollections).
+Cioculescu also provided notes on his casual meetings with Vissarion during a period when both were living in Dâmbovița, but later acknowledged that some of these were samples of false memory.

-By 1971, the Vissarion family numbered 90 "direct and collateral descendants", including Voltaire Vissarion, a Lieutenant Colonel in the Romanian Air Force, daughter Cornelia Vissarion-Mănuceanu, who was Arghezi's personal secretary from 1954, and granddaughter Sorina Vissarion, who participated in commemorations of her grandfather beginning while she was still a student.
-Later in life, she handled many of the literary works and letters he had left.
-Iancu Vissarion's unpublished works include, in addition to Un vis ciudat, a "vast novel" of autofictional notations, called Cartea omului neînțeles ("The Book of a Misunderstood Man"), a large body of novellas, collectively known as Nina, a dramatization of Ber-Căciulă, as well as a number of fairy tales and a corpus of recollections from his life as a writer.
+By 1971, the Vissarion family numbered 90 "direct and collateral descendants".
+Noted examples include Voltaire Vissarion, a Lieutenant Colonel in the Romanian Air Force, daughter Cornelia Vissarion-Mănuceanu, who was Arghezi's personal secretary from 1954, and another daughter, Florența, employed by the sanatorium in Titu; a granddaughter, Sorina Vissarion, participated in commemorations of her grandfather beginning while she was still a student.
+Later in life, she handled many literary works and letters he had left.
+Iancu Vissarion's unpublished works include, in addition to Un vis ciudat, a "vast novel" of autofictional notations, called Cartea omului neînțeles ("The Book of a Misunderstood Man"), a large body of novellas, collectively known as Nina, a dramatization of Ber-Căciulă, as well as some fairy tales and a corpus of recollections from his life as a writer.
 Also included are non-patented inventions such as a "cold engine", a radio communication station, a rotating piston, and new methods in industrial soapmaking.
 One count suggests that there were as many as 5,000 pages of "profoundly unequal" handwritten material left in the village home.
 They were reviewed by Crăciun, who found them to be a "titanic labor" showcasing Vissarion's leading traits: "optimism, love for his country and of his fellow men."
-Also according to Crăciun, Vissarion was a writer who completed a Muntenian school of folk writing that had begun in the early 19th-century, with Anton Pann.
+Also according to Crăciun, Vissarion was a writer who completed a Muntenian school of folk writing that had begun in the early 19th century with Anton Pann.